lakeinchina/librestreaming/README.md

 - Filters support soft mode (CPU processing) and hard mode (GPU/OpenGLES rendering)
 - Soft mode filter can be implemented by processing NV21 image array captured from camera
 - Hard mode filter can be implemented by rendering image texture captured from camera
+- Compatible with GPUImage,use GPUImageFilter without change one line
 - Support pixel rotation and flip
 - Support encoding paramaters like resolution(depend on device), bitrate, etc
 - H264 profile is auto-adjusted on different device